FRRouting/frr/doc/developer/topotests.rst

 Test will set exit code which can be used with ``git bisect``.

 For the simulated topology, see the description in the python file.

-If you need to clear the mininet setup between tests (if it isn't cleanly shutdown), then use the ``mn -c`` command to clean up the environment.

 StdErr log from daemos after exit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^